-By eating a low-carb, ketogenic diet, I completely eliminated my daily night terrors and have continued to improve my sleep quality.
+By eating a low-carb, ketogenic diet, I completely eliminated my daily night terrors.

 The Onset of My Sleep Issues